 Topics may include:

 During your final year, you have the opportunity to bring all aspects of the course together in a final multimedia project on a subject linked to the business element of your studies.

-As a student at one of the UK’s leading social science institutions, ranked 4th in the UK for research excellence (REF 2014), you are uniquely placed to acquire a deep understanding of the world you report on.
-You have the opportunity to join our Department of Literature, Film, and Theatre Studies which is ranked among the top 200 departments on the planet for English language and literature (QS 2017).
-Your management modules are taught by Essex Business School, ranked the UK’s top 25 for research excellence (REF 2014).
+As a student at one of the UK’s leading social science institutions, you are uniquely placed to acquire a deep understanding of the world you report on.
+You will join our Department of Literature, Film, and Theatre Studies and Essex Business School, which is ranked the UK’s top 25 for research excellence (REF 2014).
 We champion responsible management, business ethics and sustainability in our teaching and are committed to making organisations better places to do business.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.